-- 8. Apply non-selective herbicide, to mulched bed areas and pavement and remove excess runners to maintain clean defined beds. - TREE, GROUNDCOVER, AND SHRUB BED MAINTENANCE 1.
-Prune shrubs, trees and groundcover to encourage healthy growth and create a natural - 2.
-Mulch to be applied in February/March with a half rate in late summer to top dress. - 5.
+8. Apply non-selective herbicide, to mulched bed areas and pavement and remove excess

+- 1. Prune shrubs, trees and groundcover to encourage healthy growth and create a natural 2.
+Mulch to be applied in February/March with a half rate in late summer to top dress. - 4.
+Manual weed control to maintain clean bed appearance 5.
 Apply fungicides and insecticides as needed to control insects and disease.
 6. Ornamental shrubs, trees and groundcovers to be fertilized three (3) times per year with a balanced material (January/February, April/May, and October/November)